codescapade/aeons/tools/docs/site/src/docs/getting_started/new_project.md

 **source** folder
 Here you can add all the source code for your game.

-**atlas.json**
+**aeons.toml** file
-This is the Aeons Atlas sprite atlas configuration file.
-You can use this to configure how the atlases get generated.
+This is the configuration file for your project.
+You can see more info about it [here]({{ '/docs/getting_started/aeons_toml' | url }})
-See the [readme](https://github.com/codescapade/aeons-atlas){target="_blank" rel="noopener noreferrer"} in the Aeons Atlas repo on Github to see all configuration options.

 **icon.png**
 This icon will be used for the favicon in html5, menu and app icon on desktop and app icon on mobile.
 It will get scaled automatically.
 It is best to use a 1024 x 1024 icon for this.

 **khafile.js**
 This is the configuration file for the underlying Kha Framework this engine uses as its base.
-See the [khafile]({{ '/docs/getting_started/khafile' | url }}) page for more information.
+This is regenerated when you build your project using the information from the `aeons.toml` config file.